Benedict Cosgrove | writer | editor | ben-cosgrove.com

 Nothing Bad Ever Happens [Small Batch Books, 2017]

-Bio of a Long Island businessman and problem-solver named Jim Miller.
+A biography of a Long Island entrepreneur, inventor, and problem-solver named Jim Miller.

 Covering the Bases [Chronicle Books, 1997]